OpenPonk/ci-scripts/.github/scripts/readmecommon.txt

 	How to save this way (2 alternatives):
 		- In very top toolbar > Pharo > Save (or Save and Quit) or
-		- When attempting to close the OP app window, it asks if you want to save changes.
+		- When attempting to close the OP app window, it asks if you want to save or discard changes.
 Picking Save does exactly this kind of save.

 	How to load this kind of save:
 		- Just open OpenPonk application again